 Strategy 6: Improve access to care for medically vulnerable populations in WNC

-Expand Project Access® into rural counties where there are federally qualified community health centers and free clinics in need of wraparound services such as screening and prevention, primary care, specialty care, medication assistance, navigational services, interpreter services, labs, imaging, physical therapy, social determinants, and more (e.g., focus on Madison, McDowell, Jackson, Macon, Henderson etc. where opportunities currently exist.)
+- Expand Project Access® into rural counties where there are federally qualified community health centers and free clinics in need of wraparound services such as screening and prevention, primary care, specialty care, medication assistance, navigational services, interpreter services, labs, imaging, physical therapy, social determinants, and more (e.g., focus on Madison and McDowell in 2018, where opportunities currently exist).

-Work with Asheville Buncombe Community Pharmacy (ABCP) and other pharmacies to determine how to achieve medication cost savings.
+- Work with Sona PBM to determine how to achieve medication cost savings.

 Strategy 7: Reduce health disparities among vulnerable populations in WNC